Office, Retail, Affordable Housing

 Framework’s design is intended to showcase the nature of an innovative mass timber structure on the city skyline and at the pedestrian level.
 The façade is split and lifted to reveal the project’s CLT core and the exposed wood interiors in the ground floor public spaces.
 The glass-enclosed shaft in front of the CLT core also serves as a heat recovery system for heating the housing units.

-In the current regulatory environment, approval for a high-rise wood structure requires an alternative approach to the prescriptive building code.
+In most US states, approval for a high-rise wood structure requires an alternative approach to the prescriptive building code.
 This process includes extensive testing of engineered wood products to meet the code performance of an equivalent steel or concrete structure.
 The development of Framework is intended to provide a permitting pathway for future tall wood buildings by clearing specific hurdles related to fire, structural, and seismic safety.
 Test results will be made public to spur wider adoption of mass timber.